roidrage/paperplanes/_posts/2013-6-17-a-short-story-on-human-error.md

 topics: operations humanerror
 ---
-A few weeks back I came across a post that struck home in several ways. ["How I Fired myself"](http://edu.mkrecny.com/thoughts/how-i-fired-myself) is a short story of a developer who accidentally deleted the entire users table in production while working on a new feature.
+A few weeks back I came across a post that struck home in several ways. ["How I Fired myself"](https://web.archive.org/web/20130302005214/http://edu.mkrecny.com/thoughts/how-i-fired-myself) (cached version) is a short story of a developer who accidentally deleted the entire users table in production while working on a new feature.
 You should read the whole thing, go ahead, I'll wait for you.